-Kurt Munz researches consumer behavior as a PhD candidate in marketing at the NYU Stern School of Business.
+Kurt Munz researches consumer behavior as a recent PhD in marketing at the NYU Stern School of Business.
+Beginning in Fall of 2020, he will be an Assistant Professor of Marketing at Bocconi University.
 His research focuses on consumer judgment and decision making, and often explores how emerging marketing or choice contexts (such as shopping using a voice-controlled device) affect what consumers buy, and how they feel about it afterward.

 - Consumer Judgment & Decision Making